k11mounir/k11mounir/README.md

 <!--[![HitCount](http://hits.dwyl.com/k11mounir/k11mounir.svg)](http://hits.dwyl.com/k11mounir/k11mounir)-->

 I'm Khadija Mounir.
-I'm a computer engineering student and I'm looking for a job opportunity in web development.
+I'm a computer engineering and I'm looking for a job opportunity in web development.
 I'm passionate about new technologies and i have a great ability to learn new things and contribute positively to projects.

 ### 📫 How to reach me